Amendments to Cyprus Divorce Laws

 5. Spouse declared missing.

-1. Divorces will now be heard by a single judge.
+1. Divorce proceedings will now be heard by a single judge instead of three.

 1. All cases involving the same parties shall be heard by the same judge.
 This may also apply where proceedings are pending between the same parties in different localities.

-1. Filing of a petition for divorce where the marriage was religious is now possible after 6 weeks from the receipt of the notification of the intention to file the divorce petition by the competent bishop instead of the 3 months that applied until now.
+1. The timeframe for filing a divorce petition following a religious marriage has been reduced to 6 weeks from the previous 3 months from the receipt of the notification of the intention to file the divorce petition by the competent bishop.

-1. In the event that the reason for divorce is the irretrievable breakdown of the marriage due to violence, then it is not necessary to send a notification, provided that the violence has been reported to the police and the party has secured a relevant report.
+1. In the event that the reason for divorce is the irretrievable breakdown of the marriage due to violence, the requirement for notification is waived if the violence has been reported to the police and documented.

-1. Notification in the case of Greek Orthodox marriages can now be submitted online via the official website of the Archdiocese.
+1. For Greek Orthodox marriages, notifications can now be submitted online through the official website of the Archdiocese.